preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 You most likely will just need permissions to use Write mode to be able to create and publish a news article.

-When you use the Media block to add an image (which you most likely will do), you use the Media Picker.
-See this page for more information: :doc:`The Media Picker </general-assets/media-picker/index>`
+When you use the media block to add an image (which you most likely will do), you use the Media picker.
+See this page for more information: :doc:`The Media picker </general-assets/media-picker/index>`

-Regarding the Text block, see this page for more information about the available options for text, links and images: :doc:`The RTF Editor </general-assets/rtf-editor/index>`
+Regarding the text block, see this page for more information about the available options for text, links and images: :doc:`The RTF editor </general-assets/rtf-editor/index>`

 If you have permissions to use Design mode you can edit the settings for the blocks, see: :doc:`Working with blocks </blocks/working-with-blocks/index>`